kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 In scarce compute environments, these resources can be difficult to obtain so pods can take a long time to find resources and they may only be able to find nodes once the existing pods have been terminated.

+If a job is stuck in terminating, it could be possible for autoscaling to kick in and give a new node.
+This is not ideal if you could just wait for the pod to terminating and reuse that node.

 ### Goals

-- Deployment controller should allow for flexibility in waiting for pods to be fully terminated before creating new ones
+- Job controller should allow for flexibility in waiting for pods to be fully terminated before creating new ones
-- Deployment/ReplicaSet will have a new status field where we include the number of terminating replicas.
+- Job controller will have a new status field where we include the number of terminating replicas.

 ### Non-Goals